 First QA submissions, as they have since 1 April 2021, will be halted and returned to the assessor for action if 12 or more non-conformances are encountered during the audit.
 (This does not apply to an assessor’s first ever submission on a given BREEAM scheme).

 First resubmissions, (second submissions) will be subject to additional fees and potential mandatory training if 12 or more non-conformances are encountered, as detailed in the above table.
 Second resubmissions will receive no additional fees regardless of non-conformance numbers.
 Third resubmissions will incur additional fees and potential mandatory training should 4 or more non-conformances be encountered during an audit.
 As in the case of second resubmissions, fourth resubmissions and onwards will receive no additional fees, regardless of non-conformance numbers.
-This can be visualised in the following flow diagram:

 This new system (i.e. possible additional fees and/or mandatory training) will affect BREEAM assessments which meet the following criteria: